Rekjal/projTapRoom/README.md

 -  User can click on a keg to see its detail page.

--  User can see how many pints are left in a keg. **PS:**  A keg is hardcoded to 15 pints for each of use (so that one can demonstrate emptying of keg).
+-  User can see how many pints are left in a keg. **PS:**  A keg is hardcoded to 15 pints for ease of use (so that one can demonstrate emptying of keg).

 -  User can click a button next to a keg whenever a pint is sold.
 Each click will decrease the number of pints left by 1.
 Once pint hits 0, further reduction is prevented by disabling the button.